artursennass/artursennass/README.md

 I live in Rio de Janeiro, Brazil.
 I'm Passionate about studying and learning new things.
 Currently studying Web Development at Trybe.
 <br>
 I have a college degree in Biological Sciences from UFRJ and a master's degree in Medical Biochemistry at UFRJ.
-Studies in plant molecular biology.
 <br>
 Already done work as elementary and high school biology teacher.
 Lecturer in chemistry, biology and laboratory classes.